Joshswooft/adk/examples/README.md

 - Docker Compose setups for both storage backends
 - Complete server and client implementations

+#### `guardrails/`

+Demonstrates how to setup guard rails to protect AI agents from going off the beaten track by using the callback feature.

 #### `tls-example/`

 TLS-enabled A2A server demonstrating secure HTTPS communication.